 Get An Attorney Involved As Soon As Possible

-At Bonfiglio & Asterita, LLC Attorneys At Law, our team of experienced attorneys can guide you through the complicated process of buying or selling a home.
+At Asterita & Associates, LLC, our team of experienced attorneys can guide you through the complicated process of buying or selling a home.
 We regularly assist clients with simultaneous purchase and sales, short sales, and another real estate, condominium, and cooperative transactions in both New York and New Jersey and the earlier you involve your attorney in the process, the better.

 Whether you are just beginning to think about buying or selling a home, have started looking for a home to purchase, or are ready to proceed to contract on a home, you can speak with one of our experienced attorneys to help you navigate the process via email at or by calling our New York office at 877-808-9120.